aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 Context
 =======

-The context object represents the purest, most directly accessible, abilities of the device's 3D rendering pipeline.
+A Gallium rendering context encapsulates the state which effects 3D rendering such as blend state, depth/stencil state, texture samplers, etc.

+Note that resource/texture allocation is not per-context but per-screen.

 Methods
 -------